Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 and

-The last term on the right hand side involving $p''_m$ vanishes at $L_\pm$, proving \eqref{EqGeneralRadialPrSym}.
+The last term on the right hand side involving $p_0$ vanishes at $L_\pm$, proving \eqref{EqGeneralRadialPrSym}.

-Lastly, the regularities needed for the proof to go through are that the conditions in \eqref{EqRealPrTypeConditionsProof} hold for some $m_0\geq 1$; thus, choosing $m_0=\max(1,5-2\tilde s)=1+2(2-\tilde s)_+$, we obtain the conditions given in the statement of Theorem~\ref{ThmRadialPoints}. \end{proof}
+\textbf{Step 5.
+Collecting the regularity requirements.} Lastly, the regularities needed for the proof to go through are that the conditions in \eqref{EqRealPrTypeConditionsProof} hold for some $m_0\geq 1$; thus, choosing $m_0=\max(1,5-2\wt s)=1+2(2-\wt s)_+$, we obtain the conditions given in the statement of Theorem~\ref{ThmRadialPoints}. \end{proof}